 Mindful communication includes understanding the customer and determining how to deliver the right message at the right time.
 It is the ability to use words carefully in a friendly, positive and confident tone.
 At Skills Café we break down Mindful Communication into the following behaviours:

-- Organize your communication for greatest impact – Structure the content of the conversation so the listener can better understand what is said.
+- Organise your communication for greatest impact – Structure the content of the conversation so the listener can better understand what is said

 - Adjust your tone according to the conversation – Be empathetic and understanding.
 Assess the customer’s mood and react appropriately